Johncvieri/Oto-YT/PROJECT_ANALYSIS.md

 5. Verify functionality works correctly

 The system is now in an **optimal stable state** ready for further development with the confidence that core functionality (no proxy errors, auth access, monitoring) is guaranteed.

+## Critical Configuration for Railway Deployment

+**IMPORTANT**: Based on the documentation analysis, for Railway deployment to work correctly, you should consider adding this environment variable in your Railway dashboard:

+- `NODE_OPTIONS`: `--require ./early-proxy-setup.js`

+This ensures that our early proxy setup module runs before ANY n8n code, which should completely resolve the X-Forwarded-For error by setting `N8N_TRUST_PROXY` before Express initializes.